YamiRaiCode/learning-js-with-projects/README.md

 * [x] Studying exams (help me •-•)

 When I finish it, I'll upload it to GitHub in a new repository.

+## DAY 6

+It's actually a little difficult to identify it as "day 6" with precision.
+I had to take a break for about 2-3 weeks due to illness right after the exams.
+Considering that downtime during the exam week, it feels like ages since I last contributed to GitHub.
+But today, I've made significant progress on the pixel art site project I had been working on before falling ill.
+Certainly, I'm still improving my skills in JavaScript, so I'm pretty sure there might be quite a few optimization mistakes and such things in my code.
+I wanted to create a new repository for this project.
+So, here is it.

+During the time when I wasn't active on GitHub, I had the opportunity to learn quite a bit.
+I delved deeper into various JavaScript concepts, explored new coding techniques and even I made a few basic projects.

+Below are the things I learned:

+* [x] High Order Functions
+* [x] Callback Functions ❔
+* [x] Objects, Their Methods
+* [x] A Deeper Understanding of Javascript Objects
+* [x] Constructor Functions
+* [x] Using Event Listeners More And More

+I figured out that getting JavaScript right often boils down to using event listeners correctly.
+I struggled with a problem for a long time, only to realize it was due to me not handling event listeners properly.
+It taught me the importance of mastering this aspect of JavaScript for smoother coding.